dmwm/CMSKubernetes/README.md

 ### Setup kubernetes cluster
-You can create your kubernetes cluster either by login to openstack.cern.ch and navigating to *Container infra* -> *Cluster Templates* and click on *CREATE CLUSTER* or you can login to lxplus-cloud.cern.ch and create it via command line.
+You can create your kubernetes cluster either by login to openstack.cern.ch and navigating to *Container infra* -> *Cluster Templates* and click on *CREATE CLUSTER* or you can login to lxplus-cloud.cern.ch (or lxplus7-cloud-testing) and create it via command line.
 We'll provide instruction here how to do the later.
-First, login to lxplus-cloud.cern.ch.
+First, login to lxplus-cloud.cern.ch or lxplus7-cloud-testing.cern.ch.
 Then find out appropriate template

 ```
 openstack coe cluster list